• Facebook

 Also, unit study curriculum can build lesson plans around a piece of literature, a famous author or person.

-For a history slant, a unit study can be created using an event or learn about a famous person.
+For a history slant, a unit study can be created using an event or learning about a famous person.
 Regarding science, a unit study can use topics from past or current events, inventions, or focus on a scientist.

 Studying character traits is another way to build unit study curriculum.
 On top of that art can tie in history, science, crafts, and math when art is the main topic.